Applying for Graduation

 the host college must be submitted to the Registrar’s Office at Baruch College.
 It is not recommended to go on permit or study abroad during your final semester, as it may jeopardize your graduation.)

-The diplomas for both undergraduate and graduate students are customarily available approximately 6-8 weeks after the degree conferral date.
+The diplomas for both undergraduate and graduate students are customarily available approximately 2 to 3 months after the degree conferral date.
 Once they are ready, we will send an email to your Baruch webmail account with instructions on how to obtain your diploma.

 Cancellation of Graduation